This cookie could possibly change the world. It is that powerfully delicious.

 3 cups powdered sugar

-For the frosting, beat butter, powdered sugar and the remainder of the grated orange rind and orange juice adding juice a spoon at a time until you reach spreading consistency.
+10. To prepare the frosting, beat butter, powdered sugar and the remainder of the grated orange rind together.
+Add the orange juice one tablespoon at a time until you reach a thick spreading consistency.